livetocode/tabular-data-differ/README.md

 Note that it can throw the UnorderedStreamsError exception if it detects that the streams are not properly ordered.

+### DifferContext methods

+#### close

+Closes all open streams.

+Note that the methods "to" or "diffs" will automatically close the streams.

+#### columns

+Returns the current column names.

+#### stats

+Returns the currents stats.

+#### to

+Initiates the comparison between the old and new sources and sends the diffs to the specified output.

+This returns the change stats once completed.

+The options parameter can be either a standard output (console, null), a string filename or an OutputOptions.

+Note that it can throw the UnorderedStreamsError exception if it detects that the streams are not properly ordered.

-#### iterator
+#### diffs

-Enumerates the changes between the old and new sources.
+Enumerates the differences between the old and new sources.

 Note that it can throw the UnorderedStreamsError exception if it detects that the streams are not properly ordered.